aoshimash/urlmap/README.md

 curl -I https://example.com

 # For development/testing only (not recommended for production)
-# Currently not configurable - crawld validates all certificates
+# Currently not configurable - urlmap validates all certificates
 ```

 ### Debugging